Preet814/Catalog-Hackathon-Submission/README.md

 }

-The code has been updated for test case 2 and the number of incorrect points shared are 6 and 7.
+The index.html file has been updated for test case 2 and the number of incorrect points shared are 6 and 7.